How to turn an old window into a mirror in minutes. So easy to do.

 This week I spent some time rearranging my small entryway to try to gain more room (a never-ending quest).
-I thought about removing the small chest that sits next to the entryway bench but it’s used for storage and it also holds a lamp, that’s a necessity, so removing it is not an option.
+I thought about removing the small chest that sits next to the entryway bench but it’s used for storage.
+It also holds a lamp, that’s a necessity, so removing it is not an option.

 After a few weeks, I thought I’d try to fancy it up a bit so I bought some mirror effect spray paint.
 I’d never used it before and was excited to see how it worked.

 The directions on the spray paint said to spray it standing up but the paint ran down the window so we laid it down.
 Once the window was prepped we sprayed 5 quick coats, 1 minute apart.

 It didn’t look like much when we were spraying but after it dried, which was in record time, it looked pretty good..kind of antique-y.

 The next thing I did, because I can’t leave well enough alone, was to paint the frame.
 Just a quick dry brush followed by some light sanding.
 I wanted it to look like it has always been that way.

 I’m not sure if I like the painted frame better than the natural but I love the mirror.
-Now I’m trying to figure out what I can mirror paint next.

 Have you ever used the mirror paint before?